You are here

 A: Academic Libraries.
 Funding will be awarded to the library system of each eligible academic institution, not to each library of the institution.
 The library system of the institution then determines the distribution of the funds, which may include e-books or databases that are available across each library of the institution.

-A: The check will go to the District, Jurisdiction, or University on file with the Accounting office at the Colorado Department of Education (CDE).
+A: The funds will go to the District, Jurisdiction, or University on file with the Accounting office at the Colorado Department of Education (CDE).
 In most cases this is the business office for the main jurisdictional facility.
-We will let you know the amount to look for when the check is mailed so that you can work with your finance people to assure the money is allocated to your library collections budget.
+School districts will receive funds through Electronic Funds Transfer (EFT).
+Academic and public libraries may receive funds through EFT or check depending on how they are set up with the CDE accounting office.
+Becoming eligible to receive funds by EFT is possible with some additional paperwork.
+We will let you know the amount to look for when the funds are sent so that you can work with your finance people to assure the money is allocated to your library collections budget.

 Q: Is this Federal or State money?

 Q: What happens if we spend all but a few dollars of our grant?
 Do we have to return it?